Sailor Venus: Special powers and items

-Minako's transformations into Sailor V are not clearly shown—in the Sailor V manga, she raises her transformation pen and shouts the phrase Moon Power Transform.
+Minako's transformations into Sailor V are not clearly shown—in the Sailor V manga; she raises her transformation pen and shouts the phrase Moon Power Transform.
 By saying the word Crescent first, she can take on a disguise using her Crescent Compact, and this is used in the Sailor Moon manga as well.
 In the live-action series she is shown storing her uniform in a suitcase, but she is also shown changing instantaneously into Sailor V while running down the street.
 Although her true identity as Sailor Venus takes precedence over her temporary Sailor V guise, in her own manga series she used a number of powers unique to the form.
 Her most important item was the Crescent Compact, which she used to gain energy for her primary attack, Crescent Beam (a beam of light which strikes enemies).
-She is also given numerous physical attacks, which are references to her guardian planet, and comically named one-off powers.
+She is also given numerous physical attacks, ones which are references to her guardian planet, and comically named one-off powers.
 The Compact must be placed in the moonlight to charge.
 It can also be used as a sharp throwing weapon, and in the manga series she retains it even as Sailor Venus.
 In the live-action version, she has an identical item which does not double as a compact, called the Crescent Moon Cutter.
 The pen she uses to transform into Sailor V has an extendable antenna used to contact "Boss," and no matter what is written with it, it will always be right.
 She later uses the same pen to transform into Sailor Venus.
 This form is not lost upon obtaining the Sailor Venus transformation, as shown in the side stories.
+She is also capable of unleashing poison gas, done in a hospital against a swarm of mosquitoes at a low concentration, composed of the atmosphere of Venus.

-In the Sailor Moon anime, Sailor Venus' first primary attack is again Crescent Beam, this time without use of an item.
+In the Sailor Moon anime, Sailor Venus' first primary attack is again Crescent Beam, this time without the use of an item.
 She uses a similar power in the live-action series, without using an item or any special phrase, but nothing like it in the manga; instead, she uses Rolling Heart Vibration, which also makes a single appearance in the live-action series.
 Her first attack that is entirely consistent across the different adaptations is Venus Love-Me Chain, which in the manga and live-action series uses the chain wrapped around her waist.
 This remains her main attack for the rest of the second story arc, all of the third, and much of the fourth, and the chain itself is used in several variations, with the links taking on different shapes.
-The chain-links are round in the manga and live-action series, but heart-shaped in the anime.
-Venus Wink Chain Sword (with heart-shaped links) appears in Manga Act 24, and Love-Me Moon Chain is her attack when disguised as Sailor Moon in anime episode 102.
+The chain links are round in the manga and live-action series, but heart-shaped in the anime.
+Venus Wink Chain Sword (with heart-shaped links) appears in Manga Act 24, and Moony Moony Love-Me Moon Chain is her attack when disguised as Sailor Moon in anime episode 102.